 How can I send feedback about the Collegetown Shuttle?

 We always want to hear from our riders.
 Tell us about your experience or send us suggestions on how we can improve.
 Please use the feedback form or email firstname.lastname@example.org.

 For accessibility needs who do I contact?

-For specific accessibility needs, please contact Baltimore Collegetown 24 hours ahead of time to make arrangements by emailing info@BaltimoreCollegetown.org.
+To make specific arrangements regarding accessibility needs, please contact the Baltimore Collegetown team 24 hours ahead of time by emailing email@example.com.